Brit771/Data-Model-Design-Assignment/raw_data_description.md

 - Active_Drivers: Tracks real-time driver status, vehicle assignment, and location for order matching.
 - Rates: Stores ratings given by riders and drivers for completed rides.
 - Drivers_Offers: Stores offers made by drivers for orders, tracking the status of each offer.
-- Driver-Order Assignment: Records when a driver is assigned to an order after an offer is accepted.
 - Credit_Cards: Manages the payment methods used by riders for processing payments.

 ## Riders 👤